-- "Match the version" on page 116 - "Synchronize the upgrade" on page 116
+- Match the version - Synchronize the upgrade

 Match the version

 The <major>.<minor> version of the Security Proxy must be the same as Management and Security Server.

 Be sure to download the upgraded Security Proxy activation file and run it with the automated installer.
 Or, install the activation file and activate the server.
 Refer to the MSS Installation Guide.